Car Seats 101

 Why do we need seat belts and car seats and how do they save lives?

 Did you know motor vehicle crashes are the #1 cause of death for children and teens?
 Vehicles, driving habits and safety features have changed A LOT over time.
 Not only do car seats protect children from deadly crash forces, they also protect them from the the built-in safety features designed to protect adults, such as airbags.
 Over 75% of car seats are installed or used incorrectly.
-If the one thing specifically designed to protect children in vehicles isn't installed or used right, that child is at significant risk of dying in a crash.
+If the one thing specifically designed to protect children in vehicles isn't installed or used right, that child is at significant risk of injury or death in a crash.
 And they do.
 It happens EVERY DAY.

 Start here to learn the three significant impacts that occur in a crash, how it impacts the human body and how car seats and vehicle safety features are designed to protect occupants.